Tom Hurndall

 Thomas Hurndall (27 November 1981 – 13 January 2004) was a British photography student, a volunteer for the International Solidarity Movement (ISM), and an activist against the Israeli occupation of the Palestinian territories.
-On 11 April 2003, he was shot in the head in the Gaza Strip by an Israel Defense Forces (IDF) sniper, Taysir Hayb.
+On 11 April 2003, he was shot in the Gaza Strip by an Israeli IDF sniper, Taysir Hayb.
 Hurndall was left in a coma and died nine months later.

 Hayb was convicted of manslaughter and obstruction of justice by an Israeli military court in April 2005 and sentenced to eight years in prison.
 On 10 April 2006, a British inquest jury returned a verdict of unlawful killing.

 Tom's mother Jocelyn Hurndall has written a biography of him called Defy the Stars: The Life and Tragic Death of Tom Hurndall, published in April 2007 and reprinted in May 2008 with the alternative title My Son Tom: The Life and Tragic Death of Tom Hurndall.
 His sister, Sophie, works for Medical Aid for Palestinians.

 Student turns activist

-Hurndall was educated at Winchester College, a boarding independent school in the cathedral city of Winchester in Hampshire.
+Hurndall was educated at Winchester College, a boarding independent school in Winchester in England.

 Aged 21, Tom Hurndall took a working break from his degree course at Manchester Metropolitan University in photographic journalism to join the "human shields" in Iraq before the 2003 Iraq War.
 As the volunteers ran out of money and war became inevitable, he moved to Jordan and donated £500 to medical supplies for refugees from Iraq.
-It was here he encountered the International Solidarity Movement (ISM), and decided to make his way overland to Gaza.
+It was here that he encountered the International Solidarity Movement (ISM), and decided to make his way overland to Gaza.
 He arrived in the town of Rafah on 6 April 2003 and began emailing images of the Israel Defense Forces (IDF) and the Palestinians back to his family.
-His Guardian obituary states that "the tone of his journals changed dramatically". and he justified his new location with "No one could say I wasn't seeing what needs to be seen now".
+His Guardian obituary states that "the tone of his journals changed dramatically" and he justified his new location with "No one could say I wasn't seeing what needs to be seen now".